microsoft/accessibility-insights-action/README.md

 Licensed under the MIT License.
 -->

+# Accessibility Insights Action
+Accessibility Insights Action helps integrate automated accessibility tests in GitHub workflow.

+**This is a pre-release version and therefore not production ready yet.**

+**This repo does not assume any responsibility for supporting issues that might be caused due to its use at this point in time.**

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a